ajdjyt/flipkart-review-scraper/README.md

 ```
 The csv is formatted as [rating,heading,body].
 If you find that the heading or body is empty,
 its probably because they contained only special characters outside of the above mentioned

+Also checkout my image-rescaler project at this [link](https://github.com/ajdjyt/image-rescaler)